victorpengmx/tp/docs/UserGuide.md

 ### Components of a Command

 Every command in Connectify is a prompt for action.
 It's how you command the application to organize your network.
-Let's understand the different parts of a command!
+Let's understand the different components of a command!

 ![UG Command Example](images/UGCommandExample.png)